A Family Affair (TV series)

 A Family Affair is a Philippine television drama series broadcast by Kapamilya Channel.
 Directed by Jerome C. Pobocan, Raymund B. Ocampo, Tak G. Barrios and Richard I. Arellano, it stars Ivana Alawi, Gerald Anderson, Sam Milby, Jameson Blake and Jake Ejercito.
 It aired on the network's Primetime Bida line up on June 27, 2022.
 The series concluded on November 4, 2022, with a total of 2 seasons and 95 episodes.

+Summary

+Cherry Red Magwayen works for the Estrella family while also gaining the inheritance of the late matriarch, Carol.
+She falls in love and marries Paco, the second son, but she also had a past romance with Dave, the eldest Estrella.
+However, she'll soon find out that the people she treated like family were also involved in the death of her father.
+Could this give her a chance to forgive those who wronged her or will she vow revenge to ease her pain and suffering?